marcusgia2505/classsExGameInstructions/docs/Develop.rst

 1. The assignment selected must be "role and group".
 The matching method selected should be "partner".

-2. You need to add a globals program and a subjects program in the first repeated stage of your experiment.
+2. You need to add a globals program in the lecturer field in the first repeated stage of your experiment and a subjects program in the participants field.

 3. Insert the following code in the globals program: